Differences between Residential and Leisure parks explained

 Residential Parks

-In terms of build quality, residential park homes are built in accordance with British Standard BS3632, which requires that the home meet a minimal standard for a safe and adequate dwelling all year round.
+In terms of build quality, residential park homes are built in accordance with British Standard BS3632, which requires that the home meet a minimum standard for a safe and adequate dwelling all year round.
 The Mobile Homes Act Agreement provides protection for residential park homeowners as well as a legal framework for park owners to follow.
 Leisure parks don’t come under this act and therefore don’t receive the same protections.

 Leisure Parks

 The building regulations of holiday homes differ from those of residential homes, however, they must still be built to meet the existing BS3632 regulations.
-The key difference between these and the BSEN1647 regulations is the standards surrounding insulation.
+The key difference between these and the BSEN1647 regulations is the standard surrounding insulation.
 This is because a holiday home doesn’t need the same level of insulation as a residential one, as it’s not built for permanent living.

 The issue of council tax is another significant distinction between residential and leisure properties.
 A holiday property is exempt from council tax, although a residential park home like any other traditional property, is required to pay it.